What Is EMDR and How Does It Work? All Your EMDR Questions Answered

 Check out my FREE mini workshop: Setting Boundaries That Actually Work.
 Learn practical strategies to confidently express yourself without feeling anxious, overwhelmed, or mean.

-When EMDR is conducted in person, you follow your therapist’s hand as it moves back and forth.
+When EMDR is conducted in person, you follow your therapist’s hand (or lightbar) as it moves back and forth.

 When you meet online, you’ll put post-it notes or clips on both sides of your screen and move your eyes back and forth between them.